busy-spin/busy-spin.github.io/docs/_posts/2024-05-19-q-idiomatic.markdown

 This statement is interpreted as

-1. a assigned to 42
+1. a is assigned to 42
 2. add 1 to a
 3. Assign the result to b
 4. show value of b